 A simple topping of sliced lemons completes this no bake dairy free cheesecake.

-All of the substitute products I used were available at a local supermarket here in the UK.
+All of the substitute products I used were available at my local supermarket here in the UK.

 You would need to check the availability of these products yourself wherever you are reading from in the world.
 It’s not something I can give individual country advice on, sorry!